carpentries-incubator/lc-litsearchr/_episodes/05-installing-packages.md

 After you install a package, you have to load it into your R session.
 You can do this using the `library()` function.

 ~~~
-## If you try to run a function from a package without loading the library,
-you'll get an error message 'could not find function'
+## If you try to run a function from a package without loading the library, you'll get an error message `could not find function`

-## First, load the package using library
+## First, load the package library
 library("remotes")
 ~~~
 {: .language-r}